Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 Since a corner pointing towards a 2 will force the opposite corner to have both lines, we know that we can't have any lines entering on that opposite corner.
-Together with the reverse case, where a line entering a 2 means the opposite corner will have a line exiting (and thus can't be corner pointing at the 2), we can make a new deduction.
+Together with the reverse case, where a line entering a 2 means the opposite corner will have a line exiting (and thus can't be a corner pointing at the 2), we can make a new deduction.
 If two opposite corners of a 2 both have lines which may possibly enter the 2, those lines will definitely enter the 2.

 |ico81| |ico82| |ico83| |ico84|